Data-driven balanced truncation for second-order systems with generalized proportional damping: Introduction

 with the complex variable $s \in \C$.
 Systems with such second-order internal structure~\cref{eqn:soSys} arise in a variety of applications, ranging from the vibrational analysis of mechanical and acoustical structures~\cite{Wer21, AumW23, YueM12} to the modeling of electro-mechanical systems~\cite{Bil05, Bla18a}.

-Due to a generally high demand for modeling accuracy, mathematical models such as~\cref{eqn:soSys} are typically described by a large number of differential equations, $n \in \mathcal{O}(n^{6})$, making their use in downstream computational tasks such as numerical simulation or optimization very challenging.
+Due to a generally high demand for modeling accuracy, mathematical models such as~\cref{eqn:soSys} are typically described by a large number of differential equations, $n \sim 10^{6}$, making their use in downstream computational tasks such as numerical simulation or optimization very challenging.
 Simultaneously, in complex applications, explicit state-space models of the form~\cref{eqn:soSys} may be either difficult to obtain or wholly unavailable.
 Instead, the underlying system can only be accessed in the form of data.
 This motivates data-driven reduced-order modeling, which is the construction of low-dimensional surrogate models solely from system data.
-In this work, we consider the identification of \emph{structured} second-order systems~\cref{eqn:soSys} directly from input-to-output data.
-In other words, our goal is to learn a reduced-order model of the form
+In this work, we consider the problem of learning low-dimensional representations of \emph{structured} second-order systems as in~\cref{eqn:soSys} directly from input-to-output data.
+In other words, our goal is to learn another, so-called reduced-order model of the form